What is the WPCI?

 What is the benefit for Wyoming?

-Wo et al. (2009) at the University of Wyoming, School of Energy Resources estimate that 1.2 to 1.8 billion barrels of oil may be recovered by CO2 flooding, providing significant revenues to Wyoming.
-CO2 flooding could also sequester up to 20 trillion cubic feet of CO2, benefitting the state due to national CO2 regulation.
+Wo et al. (2009) at the University of Wyoming School of Energy Resources, estimate that 1.2 to 1.8 billion barrels of oil may be recovered by CO2 flooding, which would provide significant revenues to the State of Wyoming.
+Additionally, CO2 flooding could sequester up to 20 trillion cubic feet of CO2.

 How were impacts to other resources addressed?

-The State of Wyoming worked with the BLM and other federal, state, and local entities to address potential resource impacts from the WPCI.
-An environmental analysis was completed per the National Environmental Policy Act (NEPA) to permit the proposed pipeline corridors on federally managed lands.
-Qualified project proponents who intend to build within the WPCI must also complete project-specific permits and surveys before construction can begin.
+The State of Wyoming worked with BLM and other applicable federal, state, and local entities to address potential resource impacts that could have resulted from the WPCI.
+Per the National Environmental Policy Act (NEPA), an environmental analysis was completed to permit the proposed pipeline corridors on BLM-managed lands.
+Additionally, qualified project proponents who intend to build within the WPCI are required to complete project-specific permits and surveys prior to being granted an ROW by the BLM for their specific project.